JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/lyapunovs.md

 Lyapunov exponents measure rates of separation of nearby trajectories in the flow of a dynamical system.
 The [Wikipedia](https://en.wikipedia.org/wiki/Lyapunov_exponent) and the [Scholarpedia](http://www.scholarpedia.org/article/Lyapunov_exponent) entries have a lot of valuable information about the history and usage of these quantities.

-The naming comes after Aleksandr M. Lyapunov, a Russian mathematician/physicist that had major impact on the analysis of the stability of systems.

 This page treats systems where the equations of motion are known.
 If instead you have numerical data, see the [nonlinear timeseries analysis page](nlts).